 For the purposes of the present document, the terms and definitions given in TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+Tx Profile: The transmission format (i.e. which 3GPP Release) to be used by the UE over LTE PC5 RAT, see TS 36.300 [10].

 For the purposes of the present document, the following terms and definitions given in ISO 17419 [3] apply:

 Intelligent Transport Systems